hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_glacier_on_a_distant_planet_with_t_6c11a9ac-584a-4ef1-bbe8-d2518ca38b76-0_2.content.md

 ## References

-For more information about our planetary adventure collection or to purchase a high-resolution version of any of our backgrounds, please contact us at [email protected] or visit our website at #top.
+For more information about our planetary adventure collection or to purchase a high-resolution version of any of our backgrounds, please contact us at me@pavolhejny.com or visit our website at #top.

 ## Contact Us

 If you have any questions or comments about our products, please don't hesitate to reach out to us.
 We love hearing from our customers and are always happy to help in any way we can.
-You can reach us at [email protected]
+You can reach us at me@pavolhejny.com

 Thank you for choosing our planetary adventure collection.
 We hope you enjoy the journey!